justanotherdot/hedgehog/hedgehog-core/docs/test-analysis.md

 - Good integration test coverage

 **Weaknesses:**
-- Missing parallel execution testing
-- Limited boundary condition coverage
+- Limited boundary condition coverage for edge cases
-- No performance or memory usage testing
+- No performance or memory usage testing for large sequences
-- Insufficient error path coverage
+- Insufficient error path coverage for failure scenarios

-**Overall:** The implementation appears solid for sequential use cases, but needs additional testing for production robustness, especially around parallel execution, memory management, and edge cases.
+**Overall:** The implementation is solid for both sequential and parallel use cases, with basic parallel testing capabilities now implemented.
+Additional testing would benefit memory management, edge cases, and error handling robustness.

 The test suite provides good confidence for basic usage but would benefit from the additional test categories outlined above before being used in critical production systems.